Would you like to know how to find cheap flights online?

 We’ve found some nice deals on Hipmunk, and booked a recent flight from Perth to Sydney via this site.

 At first glance their unique search display takes a bit of getting used to, but it makes it easy to visually compare results and departure/arrival times to choose what’s best for you.

 You can sort your search by:

 Google needs no introduction.
 But maybe you haven’t been introduced to the Google Flights search engine yet.

 As we continue to mention, flexibility around the dates and times you fly is key to finding your cheapest flight.
 Thankfully, Google Flights makes it easy to identify the cheapest date for your desired flight.

-I had to fly my dad up from Sydney to the Gold Coast and their simple calender display shows the various price options for each day.
+I have to fly my dad up from Sydney to the Gold Coast in July and their simple calender display shows the various price options for each day.

 Another metasearch site, Momondo is a global search site that checks the leading travel sites including low cost carriers.